Yoctol/bottender/docs/channel-line-flex.md

 ## Flex Message, the User Experience Bridge Between Web and Bot

-When you are building a LINE bot, you should never miss one of the killer features of LINE, [Flex Messages](https://developers.line.biz/en/docs/messaging-api/using-flex-messages/).
+When you are building a **LINE Official Account(LINE OA)**, you should never miss one of the killer features of LINE, [Flex Messages](https://developers.line.biz/en/docs/messaging-api/using-flex-messages/).
 As its name suggests, Flex Messages are highly flexible for various bot scenarios.
 For example, booking the hotel, showing product catalog, displaying task progress, or rating for tourism.

 ![](https://user-images.githubusercontent.com/3382565/68373526-1222d080-017e-11ea-9461-8f26fdfdc527.png)